gelcreative/gel-site-gatsby-netlify-cms/src/pages/portfolio-entries/kenmore-electrolux.md

 project_intro: >-
   Electrolux Major Appliance is a manufacturing partner for the Kenmore brand of appliances.
 Gel developed the in-store collaterals to support the sales associates at retail.
-The work ranged from product catalogues for the Cook, Chill, and Sparkle categories, to POS materials on the floor.
+The work ranged from product catalogues to POS materials.
 project_images_1:
   - image: /img/kenmore-cover-tiles.jpg
   - image: /img/kenmore-book-1-opt.jpg
 main:
   detail_text: >-
-    With a crowded retail environment, especially in the appliance categories, Electrolux wanted to provide a suite of selling aides to help sales associates quickly identify Kenmore as the go to brand to channel consumers towards.
-A litany of product specifications, along with features and benefits were cleverly laid out in a format that was quick to reference, providing clear and accurate information to any consumer questions at the point of sale.
+    With a crowded retail environment, Electrolux wanted to provide visual aids to help sales associates position Kenmore as the preferred brand.
+A litany of product specifications, along with features and benefits, were cleverly laid out in a format that was quick to reference, providing sales associates the tools they needed to grow sales at the POS level.
   image: /img/kenmore-simple-care-opt.jpg
 project_images_2:
   - image: /img/kenmore-dish-1-opt.jpg